-I’m an award-winning multimedia journalist at WITF in Harrisburg, Pennsylvania with a background in television, radio, and digital reporting.
+I’m an award-winning investigative journalist at WITF in Harrisburg, Pennsylvania with a background in television, radio, and digital reporting.

-I cover state policy around energy, the environment, and Marcellus Shale natural gas development for StateImpact Pennsylvania.
-The project is in depth, data-driven public media collaboration between WITF and WHYY in Philadelphia.
+I cover state policy around energy and the environment–with a focus on Marcellus Shale natural gas development– for StateImpact Pennsylvania.
+The project is in-depth, data-driven public media collaboration between WITF and WHYY in Philadelphia.

 My work airs on public radio stations throughout Pennsylvania and is frequently picked up nationally by NPR shows including Morning Edition, All Things Considered and Weekend Edition.